-How do I ensure that once a user (or any traffic key) is given a treatment, they always receive the same treatment, irrespective of any changes to the Split rollout plan?
+How do I ensure that once a user (or any traffic key) is given a treatment, they always receive the same treatment, irrespective of any changes to the rollout plan?

-The goal is to 'maintain state' so that a user is always exposed to the same thing they saw the first time they visited, even if a change to the rollout plan would otherwise flip the user to another treatment.
+The goal is to maintain state so that a user is always exposed to the same thing they saw the first time they visited, even if a change to the rollout plan would otherwise flip the user to another treatment.
 A sample use case is an offering, such as a loan application or promotional discount, that needs to remain consistent.

 Split is designed to be imperceptibly fast in computing treatments.
 In Java, for instance, treatments are computed on the order of a few hundred microseconds.
 This design principle means Split can be used in the most performance-intensive components of your application.

 To achieve this speed, Split is designed to not retain state.
 Specifically, after Split serves a treatment to a user, it does not “remember” what was served.
-Given the scale of our customer use cases, retaining the combination of customer/key/split/treatment will negatively impact the requirement for speed in our SDKs.
+Given the scale of our customer use cases, retaining the combination of customer/key/flag/treatment will negatively impact the requirement for speed in our SDKs.

-Of course, if you make changes to the split targeting definition, some users may be given a different treatment by moving from one treatment to another.
+Of course, if you make changes to the feature flag targeting definition, some users may be given a different treatment by moving from one treatment to another.
 This could happen if they fall under a different rule or if the percentages in a rule are changed.
 That is the intent for an overwhelming number of use cases but is not ideal in some scenarios.